NERC implemented new measures in 2015 designed to raise discovery science standard grant success rates.

 What data is used to inform the success rate and cap?

-The success rate data and cap are based on the standard grant scheme (including new investigators) only and the pushing the frontiers calls, including the pilot call, Large grant exploring the frontiers and urgent grant submissions are not included.
+The success rate data and cap are based on the six most recent standard grant scheme, including new investigators, and Pushing the Frontiers funding opportunities.
+Large grant and urgent grant submissions are not included.

-Individual principal investigators are restricted to the number of proposals that they may be involved in.
+Individual applicants are restricted to the number of applications that they may be involved in.
 This rule has not changed.
-For NERC any applicant to a research grant call may submit no more than two proposals as an investigator; only one of these may be as the lead principal investigator.
-Involvement of a UK investigator in a preliminary proposal submission to NSF as the lead agency will count as a submission as non-lead principal investigator or co-investigator to the NERC July pushing the frontiers call in that year.
+For NERC, any applicant to a research grant funding opportunity may submit no more than two applications as an co-lead.
+Only one of these may be as the project lead.
+Involvement of a UK investigator in a preliminary application submission to NSF as the lead agency will count as a submission as non-lead principal investigator or co-investigator to the next available NERC Pushing the Frontiers funding opportunity.

 Why are you using ‘success rates’ rather than a quality metric, such as score at panel, to calculate the caps?

 The calculation is based on the percentage of successful or unsuccessful applications, rather than a quality or grade metric.
-This is to avoid future referees and moderating panels intentionally or unconsciously adopting grade inflation to artificially increase the success rate of individual research organisations.
+This is to avoid panels intentionally or unconsciously adopting grade inflation to artificially increase the success rate of individual research organisations.

 Why are the research councils not implementing demand management in the same way?
 Why not apply at an individual researcher level?